 Students must be closely supervised.
 Try to foresee possible dangers and warn students.

 No student is to be dismissed in transit.
 All students must return to school with the teacher after the excursion.
-Teachers are responsible for students until they are dismissed from school at 3.30 pm or when signed out by a parent or guardian if arrangements have been made for students to be picked up before 3:30.
+Teachers are responsible for students until they are dismissed from school at 3.30 pm or when signed out by a parent or guardian if prior arrangements have been made for students to be picked up before 3:30.

-If a student is missing or is injured or there is any other emergency ring the school (Principal) and then emergency management is advised to do so by the Principal.
+If a student is missing or is injured, or in the event of an emergency or there is any other emergency ring the school (Principal) and then emergency management as advised to do so by the Principal.
 The Principal will ring the parent if necessary.

 Any excursion may be cancelled at the discretion of the Principal after consultation with teachers concerned if a class teacher is absent.
 If the excursion is re-scheduled please fill in a new request form and send a new form to parents with the revised date.